Social responsibility of the school

 One further activity of the Pilot Committee is to make Responsible Commitments a reality by publishing a list of SD performance indicators to ensure that ICN Business School is more effective and efficient in managing its SD & CSR policy (cf annexe SD/CSR indicators).

-Teaching/Research Faculty are engaged in scientific productions in which CSR issues are often included.
+Teaching/Research Faculty are engaged in scientific productions in which CSR issues are included.
 It is also present in symposia, scientific research events, lectures and thesis defenses, and in refereed conferences for communications and peer-reviewed journals published each year.

 Developing activities to protect the environment